Home

 Benefits and Side Effects of BiPAP Machines

-BiPAP or Bi-level PAP is a breathing machine, similar with CPAP, that uses bilevel positive airway pressure to treat patients with central and obstructive apnea.
+The BiPAP machines or Bi-level PAP are breathing devices, similar with CPAP, that uses bilevel positive airway pressure to treat patients with central and obstructive apnea.

 Bilevel positive airway pressure means that the machine delivers air under higher pressure as the sleeper inhales, and switches to a lower pressure during exhalation to make it easier to breathe out.

-This video explains the BiPAP machine in detail:
+This video explains the BiPAP machines in detail:

 The Bi PAP machine was invented for people who have difficulty exhaling against the pressure of CPAP, or having respiratory failure (see the next video), and make the treatment more tolerable.

-In this video, you will see a 15 years boy with respiratory problems who speaks about how BPAP improved his quality of life:
+In this video, you will see a 15 years boy with respiratory problems who speaks about how Bi-PAP improved his quality of life:

 If a CPAP user cannot tolerate the machine due to extremely high pressures required to keep the airway open at night, the BPAP machine is the alternative.
 The patient will receive a lower pressure on exhaling, so the breathing will be more comfortable and effective.